timflutre/PlantBreedGame/README.md

 If you want to organize a real playing session, you need to create as many breeders as there are players or player teams.
 For this, you need to log in as the "admin" breeder with the "game-master" status.
-Initially, its password is set as `1234`, but this can (and should!) be changed via the tab `Identification`.
+Initially, its password is set to `1234`, but this can (and should!) be changed via the tab `Identification`.
 This tab also allows a game master to create new breeders and sessions, among other things.